 “A lie told often enough becomes the truth” – this is how many ideas got into our heads.
-This is how we find ourselves being so sure about a fact, until someone asks “How do you know?” and then we realize the answer is “Because everyone else says the same thing”.
-Without further chit-chat, here are some popular nutrition myths, that shouldn’t be taken as guidelines anymore:
+This is how we find ourselves being so sure about a fact until someone asks, “How do you know?” and then we realize the answer is “Because everyone else says the same thing”.

 FALSE.
-In a general perspective, if you eat more calories than you are required you will gain weight.
+Generally, you will gain weight if you eat more calories than you are required.
 Of course, not all calories are the same (e.g. dietary fiber, which promotes digestion and even carries some of the calories out).
 But in the long run, gaining weight is related to how much you eat, not necessarily when you eat it.

-The belief that you get fatter if you eat before bedtime, is because by that time most people have already ate breakfast, lunch and dinner (and God knows what else) and that late-night snack really spills the bucket.
+The belief that you get fatter if you eat before bedtime is because by that time most people have already eaten breakfast, lunch, and dinner (and God knows what else) and that late-night snack really spills the bucket.

 Another study shows that replacing saturated fats with polyunsaturated fats lowered both HDL (good) and LDL (bad) cholesterol levels, although it reduced the risk of cardiovascular disease.
-Also, the same study concluded that replacing saturated fats with refined carbohydrates can be detrimental to your health.
+Also, the same study concluded that replacing saturated fats with refined carbohydrates can harm your health.

 4. A protein-rich diet can damage your kidneys

 FALSE.
-People that already have kidney disease can worsen their condition by eating to much protein.
-For healthy individuals, protein was shown to improve bone health and no link was found between protein consumption and kidney disease.
+People with kidney disease can worsen their condition by eating too much protein.
+Protein was shown to improve bone health for healthy individuals, and no link was found between protein consumption and kidney disease.

 Don’t take natural products mindlessly.
-Seek advice from a doctor before you do, to make sure you won’t damage your health.
+Seek advice from a doctor before you do, to ensure you won’t damage your health.

 7. You need to eat more protein to build muscle